4 Different Ways to Make Homemade Ice Cream!

 - 2 cups half and half (or 1 cup whole milk and 1 cup cream)

 - 2/3 cup sugar

 - Heat the half and half until it just starts to foam.

 - Combine the egg yolks and sugar and beat until light and fluffy.

 - Very slowly add the hot half and half to the egg mixture, continue to whisk the egg mixture while adding the half and half to prevent the eggs from cooking.

 - Bring a pot of water to a simmer.
-Place the custard in a heat proof bowl or a double boiler and heat over the simmering water.
+Place the custard in a heat-proof bowl or a double boiler and heat over the simmering water.
 Continue to stir until the custard reaches 170 degrees F or the custard coats the back of a wooden spoon and stays in place even when you draw a line through it with your finger.

 - Add any other flavors that you want.

 - Place custard in the frozen ice cream canister.
-Use ice cream machine according to the manufacturer’s instructions.
+Use the ice cream machine according to the manufacturer’s instructions.